iceinvein/ui-demo/README.md

 ## ✨ Features

-- **Interactive Component Gallery** - Browse my components organized by categories
+- **Interactive Component Gallery** - Browse components organized by categories (Navigation, Animation, Data Display)
 - **Live Previews** - See each component in action with real-time interactions
-- **Code Viewer** - Syntax-highlighted code with one-click copy functionality
+- **Code Viewer** - Syntax-highlighted code with one-click copy functionality and file tabs
-- **Multi-File Support** - View component implementations across multiple files
+- **Multi-File Support** - View component implementations across multiple files with smooth transitions
-- **Smooth Animations** - Buttery-smooth transitions powered by Framer Motion
+- **Smooth Animations** - Buttery-smooth transitions powered by Framer Motion with spring physics
+- **Morphing Dialogs** - Shared layout animations that morph cards into full-screen dialogs
-- **Responsive Design** - Beautiful on all screen sizes
+- **Responsive Design** - Beautiful on all screen sizes with optimized touch interactions
+- **Type-Safe** - Fully typed with TypeScript for better developer experience

 ## 🎯 About This Project